Notes on assumptions

 By default, wages are assumed to increase by 3.5% p.a. in each year.
 All results are expressed in today's dollars by discounting at this rate.
 You can change the assumed rate on the "Editable Assumptions" tab.
 The default assumption is set at 1% above the mid-point of the Reserve Bank of Australia's 2-3% p.a. target range for price inflation.
 This is consistent with the average historic difference between wage and price inflation in Australia over the last 30 years as measured by increases in Average Weekly Ordinary Time Earnings and the Consumer Price Index respectively.

 In each projection year, your entitlement for the Low Income Tax Offset (LITO) is estimated based on your taxable income.
-The rates and thresholds used to calculate LITO in the 2014/15 and 2015/16 projection years are assumed to be the legislated rates and thresholds for those years as at 20 March 2015.
+The rates and thresholds used to calculate LITO in the 2015/16 projection year are assumed to be the legislated rates and thresholds for those years as at 1 July 2015.
 The maximum amount of LITO and the income threshold over which the LITO starts to reduce are assumed to increase each year subsequent to 2015/16 in line with the assumed level of general wage inflation.

 No allowance has been made for income from any other sources, including your spouse's income.